sarhov/shopify-cookbook/responsive-images.md

----
-layout: post
-title: Responsive images
-excerpt: Using the new [image size a parameters](https://help.shopify.com/themes/liquid/filters/url-filters#size-parameters) we can easily serve up responsive images
----
-{% raw %}

 # Lazy load images in liquid

 Using the new [image size a parameters](https://help.shopify.com/themes/liquid/filters/url-filters#size-parameters) we can easily serve up responsive images: